Back to Posts List

 3. Server Errors

-Server errors are caused by the overwhelming levels of traffic load on the server.
-This usually happens when too many users try to connect to the site at once, filling up the server's memory and causing the website to crash.
+Server errors are caused by an overwhelming traffic load on the server.
+This usually happens when too many users try to connect to the site simultaneously, filling up the server's memory and causing the website to crash.

 Why do websites crash due to server errors?
 Here are the common 5xx HTTP status code errors and what they mean: